 NATO and Colombia conduct high-level staff talks, reaffirm commitment to partnership

 NATO and Colombia reaffirmed their commitment to mutually beneficial partnership during High Level Staff Talks in Colombia, which ended on Saturday (2 October 2021).
-The two sides committed to deepening political dialogue and intensifying practical cooperation on good governance, military training, interoperability, demining, and maritime security.
+The two sides committed to deepening political dialogue and intensifying practical cooperation on good governance, military training, interoperability, demining, and maritime security.<!IoRangePreExecute>

 Assistant Secretary General for Political Affairs and Security Policy, Bettina Cadenbach, led the NATO delegation.
 Together with Colombia’s Vice Foreign Minister for Multilateral Affairs, Carlos Morales, and the Vice Defence Minister for International Policies, Sandra Alzate, they discussed opportunities for enhanced security dialogue, and exchanged views on the strategic environment.

 While in Bogota, Ambassador Cadenbach also participated in an academic panel titled “NATO 2030: making the Alliance ready to face this decade’s challenges”, organized by the Ministry of Foreign Affairs of Colombia.
 In her remarks, she stressed the importance of enhancing relations with like-minded partners across the world, which is an essential part of NATO’s 2030 agenda.